About LETCSA

 • Details regarding how investigation information will be shared with the public

-For a summary of the contents of the rules, please see the IIT Fact Sheet.
-Please also see the Resources page for documents developed as a result of WAC 139-12.
+Please see the IIT Fact Sheet for a summary of the rules' contents.
+Please also see the Resources page for documents developed due to WAC 139-12.

 Program Staff